datalad-handbook/book/docs/basics/101-102-populate.rst

    :language: console
    :workdir: dl-101/DataLad-101
    :cast: 01_dataset_basics
-   :caption: This is how the directory structure looks like now
+   :caption: The tree command shows us the directory structure in the dataset.
+Apart from the directory, its empty.

    $ tree